samanthalao/recipes/_recipes/matcha-latte.md

 ## Notes

 - Don't use boiling water, as it can make the matcha taste bitter.
 - For a cold matcha latte, whisk the matcha with a small amount of room temperature water first.
-Pour in cold milk and ice into your cup, followed by the whisked matcha for a layered effect.
-(Tip: when pouring the matcha, aim to pour on the ice to ensure the layered effect)
+Pour in cold milk and ice into your cup, followed by the whisked matcha.
+(Tip: when pouring the matcha, aim the pour on the ice cubes for a layered effect).
 - Use ceremonial grade matcha for the best taste.
 - If you don't have a matcha whisk, a small electric frother works.